-- 6 To indicate the phone number the MAX dials to reach the home agent, set the Ascend-Dial-Number attribute. - 7 To specify the type of phone number the MAX dials, set the Ascend-PRI-Number-Type attribute. - 8 Set the Ascend-Send-Auth attribute.
+- To indicate the phone number the MAX dials to reach the home agent, set the Ascend-Dial-Number attribute. - To specify the type of phone number the MAX dials, set the Ascend-PRI-Number-Type attribute. - 8.
+Set the Ascend-Send-Auth attribute.

 The Ascend-Send-Auth attribute specifies the authentication protocol that the MAX requests when initiating a connection using PPP or MP+ encapsulation.
-The answering side of the connection determines which authentication protocol, if any, the connection uses.
+The answering side of the connection determines which authentication protocol, if any, the connection uses

-9 If you request PAP or CHAP authentication, you must also specify a password using Ascend-Send-Secret or Ascend-Send-Passwd.
+9. If you request PAP or CHAP authentication, you must also specify a password using Ascend-Send-Secret or Ascend-Passwd.

-Both of these attributes specify the password that the MAX sends to the remote end of a connection on outgoing calls.
-If the value you specify for Ascend-Send-Secret or Ascend-Send-Password does not match the value of the remote end's Ascend-Receive-Secret attribute (in a RADIUS user profile) or Recv PW parameter (in a Connection profile), the remote system rejects the call.
+Send-Password does not match the value of the remote end's Ascend-Receive-Secret attribute (in a RADIUS user profile) or Recv PW parameter (in a Connection profile), the remote system rejects the call.